manishk550/Data-Cloud-Virtualization/README.md

 # Data-Cloud-Virtualization APP
-Leverage the power of Data Cloud by virtualizing your DMO object data (e.g., Case and Account) within Salesforce using a reusable LWC app.
-Customize the data display simply by adjusting configuration records.
+Leverage the power of Data Cloud by virtualizing your DMO object data (e.g., Case and Account) within Salesforce using a reusable LWC Componenet.
+Customize the display simply by adjusting Query config configuration records.

 # Vector Database Integration
-Enhance your agents' efficiency by harnessing semantic search capabilities from a vector database.
-This feature enables the recommendation of relevant cases to agents, allowing them to learn from archived cases within Data Cloud.
+Enhance your agents' efficiency by harnessing  search capabilities from a Data cloud database.
+This feature enables the serach of relevant cases to agents, allowing them to learn from archived cases within Data Cloud.

  # Pre Requisite -

 - [ ] Create Connected App
 - [ ] Create Named Credential
-- [ ] Setup Auth Provider
+- [ ] Setup Auth Provider (Reauthorize the app)

-Setup Vector Database for Case Recommendations
-Setup Vector Database for Case DMO for Case Recommendations

  # Install the Package
 Installation Instructions